naresh-kumar4242/DevOps_Problem/README.md

 - We can deploy as many replicas of AlphaServer as we need inside Kubernetes cluster.
 AlphaClient can be deployed to as many VMs as we want using tools such as Ansible,Terraform,Chef.
 - I covered the most basic scenario of getting login attempts inside our own system
+- We can also get attempts on particular date after changing Date inside AlphaClient code
+- Client actively check for login attempts & keeps on sending them to AlphaServer